ShizukaDonaghue/happy-beans/README.md

 <img src="docs/images/comment-for-draft.png" width=800>

-If the user is logged in and the author of the comment, a vertical ellipsis is available next to the comment posting date.
+If the user is logged in and is the author of the comment, a vertical ellipsis is available next to the comment posting date.
 Users can select the edit button here, which directs them to Update Comment page where they can edit the comment.

 <img src="docs/images/testing/us-edit-comment.png" width=420>